Compare Small Business Loans

 Net Operating Income = Operating Revenue – Operating Expenses

 Total Debt Service = Proposed Annual Loan Payments

 DSCR = Net Operating Income ÷ Total Debt Service

 As mentioned above, lenders will be looking at your personal and business credit history and credit score.
-Traditional banks will usually want applicants with scores between 700-800, while alternative lenders can work with applicants with scores of approximately 650 and up (though some online lenders may require a credit score as low as 500 or have no minimum credit score requirements.
+Traditional banks will usually want applicants with scores between 700 and 800, while alternative lenders can work with applicants with scores of approximately 650 and up, though some online lenders may require a credit score as low as 500 or have no minimum credit score requirements.
 Loans with minimal credit score requirements also tend to be the most expensive.
 If you absolutely need funding and think that you still come out ahead despite the high fees, we'd recommend using bad-credit loans to boost your business and to better your credit score.
 Use the loan as a stepping stone, improve your borrower profile to be able to qualify for better small-business loans, and benefit from cheaper rates.

 If you don't absolutely need funding now or think that the fees are too high for your business, you can use the time to improve your credit score.
 There are various methods to improve your credit, you'll soon be in a much more competitive position for better loans.

 Moving On to Your Next Loan

 Again, it is absolutely imperative that you form a solid business plan and stick to it.
 Without a plan, you likely won't be maximizing the benefits of the loan.
 Be sure you understand what the loan will be used for, how much you need and what your projected returns will be.